Drought Resilience Research and Adoption Program

 - South Australia

-Hubs will be consortia of research providers and research users, with a regional focus, that come together to address local drought resilience research, development, extension, adoption and innovation priorities.
+Hubs will be consortia of research providers and research users, with a regional focus.
+They will come together to address local drought resilience research, development, extension, adoption and innovation priorities.

 The hubs will aim to ensure agricultural research is useful and accessible, increasing opportunities to commercialise innovation.